cnbbooks/lfe-casting-spels/book/part2/1-lay.md

 (whiskey-bottle bucket frog chain)
 ```

-Ok, now let's dissect this line an see what it means: Since a Lisp compiler always starts reading things in *Code Mode* and expects a form, the first symbol, ``set``, must be a command.
+Ok, now let's dissect this line and see what it means: Since a Lisp compiler always starts reading things in *Code Mode* and expects a form, the first symbol, ``set``, must be a command.
 In this case, the command sets a variable to a value: The variable is ``objects`` The value we are setting it to is a list of the four objects in our game.
 Now, since the list is data (i.e. we don't want the compiler to try and call a function with the name of ``whiskey-bottle``) we need to "flip" the compiler into *Data Mode* when reading the list.
 The single quote in front of the list is the command that tells the compiler to flip:

 ![](../images/objects.jpg)